awsdocs/amazon-aurora-user-guide/doc_source/babelfish-connect-sqlserver.md

 + `-P` is the password associated with the user\.
 + `-d` is the name of your Babelfish database\.

 After connecting, you can use many of the same commands that you use with SQL Server\.
-For some examples, see [Querying a database for object information](babelfish-query-database.md)\.
+For some examples, see [Getting information from the Babelfish system catalog](babelfish-query-database.md)\.

-To review a list of exceptions, see [Differences between Aurora PostgreSQL with Babelfish and SQL Server](babelfish-compatibility.md)\.

 ## Using SSMS to connect to the DB cluster<a name="babelfish-connect-SSMS"></a>

-You can connect to an Aurora PostgreSQL DB cluster that supports Babelfish by using Microsoft SQL Server Management Studio \(SSMS\)\.
-SSMS includes a variety of tools\.
-By default, SSMS might be configured to launch the SSMS Object Explorer\.
-For connecting to your Babelfish database with SSMS, you can use only the SSMS Query Editor\.
-Currently, only the Query Editor is supported\.
+You can connect to an Aurora PostgreSQL DB cluster running Babelfish by using Microsoft SQL Server Management Studio \(SSMS\)\.
+SSMS includes a variety of tools, including the SQL Server Import amd Export Wizard discussed in [Migrating a SQL Server database to Babelfish for Aurora PostgreSQL](babelfish-migration.md)\.
+For more information about SSMS, see [ Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) in the Microsoft documentation\.

 **To connect to your Babelfish database with SSMS**

 1. Start SSMS\.

 1. Open the **Connect to Server** dialog box\.
-Be sure that the Query Editor connection dialog opens, not the Object Explorer\.
 To continue with the connection, do one of the following:
    + Choose **New Query**\.
    + If the Query Editor is open, choose **Query**, **Connection**, **Connect**\.
-**Note**
-If the Object Explorer's dialog opens, cancel the dialog and re\-open the Query Editor\.

 1. Provide the following information for your database: